msegeya/smsgh-ussd-framework-java/README.md

 ### Installation

-Download the [zip distribution](h) and copy the ussd-framework-*.jar and its dependent jars in the lib folder to the appropriate class paths on your system, depending on your build environment.
+Download the [zip distribution](h) and copy the ussd-framework-*.jar and its dependent jars in the libs folder to the appropriate class paths on your system, depending on your build environment.

 ### Setup